groupdocs-watermark/GroupDocs.Watermark-for-.NET/Docs/content/watermark/net/developer-guide/advanced-usage/loading-documents/load-password-protected-document.md

 description: ""
 keywords:
 productName: GroupDocs.Watermark for .NET
-hideChildren: False
+hideChildren: True
 ---
 Some document formats also support content encryption.
 To load these type of documents you will have to provide the password.
 GroupDocs.Watermark API allows you to load content of these documents to manage watermark.

 ## Load password-protected document of any supported format

 The following example demonstrates how to load an encrypted document of any supported format using the password.
-If the password is incorrect, [InvalidPasswordException ](https://apireference.groupdocs.com/net/watermark/groupdocs.watermark.exceptions/invalidpasswordexception)is thrown.
+If the password is incorrect, [InvalidPasswordException](https://apireference.groupdocs.com/net/watermark/groupdocs.watermark.exceptions/invalidpasswordexception)is thrown.

 **AdvancedUsage.LoadingDocuments.LoadPasswordProtectedDocument**